LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/migration-guide.md

 When you start IntenseRP Next for the first time after migration, it will automatically detect and upgrade your old configuration format.
 You might see a message in the console about "migrating formatting presets" - this is normal and ensures your settings work with the new features.

 !!! tip "New Features Available"
-    After migrating, check out the Settings window to explore new options like network interception (Chrome only), persistent browser sessions, and custom message formatting templates.
+    After migrating, check out the Settings window to explore new options like network interception (Chrome/Edge), persistent browser sessions, and custom message formatting templates.
 These weren't available in the original version but can significantly improve your experience.

 ## From a Previous Version of IntenseRP Next